hongminpark/SwiftSegmentAnything/Sources/SwiftSegmentAnything/SwiftSegmentAnything.docc/SwiftSegmentAnything.md

 ## Demos

+> tip: We have a demo app in the [App Store](https://apps.apple.com/us/app/segment-anything-clipper/id6468183666)!
+This is the best way to demo the capabilities of this package on your own content.
+Download the app in the [App Store](https://apps.apple.com/us/app/segment-anything-clipper/id6468183666)

 - <doc:BoxDemo>: Segment based on a bounding box.

-> tip: We have a demo app in the App Store!
-This is the best way to demo the capabilities of this package on your own content.
+- <doc:PointDemo>: Segmented based on including points.

 ## Basic API Example